 As an accredited school, students enrolled in Oak Meadow high school earn official school credit toward graduation.
 Enrolled students who complete a full course of accredited study receive a high school diploma from Oak Meadow School.
 Enrolled high school students receive an official transcript and free college counseling.

 Because homeschooling requirements vary so much from region to region, we recommend consulting your local Department of Education, your school district, or the Home School Legal Defense Association (HSLDA) to be fully informed about local laws and regulations relating to homeschooling in your area.
+For your convenience, we offer links state departments of education here.

 Some families need or want more flexibility than enrollment allows.
 Families who use Oak Meadow curriculum independently can fashion their own schedule and timetable for learning.
 Some independent families organize their learning in blocks, focusing on only one subject for weeks at a time before switching gears.
 Others pick and choose, using Oak Meadow curriculum alongside other materials to meet their children’s unique learning needs.